turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ### A Request Arrives

-A request comes into Heroku's front end and, based on the requested domain, the router figures out that the it belongs to your application.
+A request comes into Heroku's front end and, based on the requested domain, the router figures out that it belongs to your application.

 ### The Routing Mesh